Introduction

 Now that the background is out of the way, lets talk about Bevy.
 For Bevy 0.14, I've written an initial implementation that largely copies the basic ideas of how Nanite works, without implementing every single optimization and technique.
 Currently, the feature is called meshlets (likely to change to virtual_geometry or something else in the future).
 In a minute, I'll get into the actual frame breakdown and code for meshlets, but first lets start with the user-facing API.

-Users wanting to use meshlets should compile with the meshlet cargo feature at runtime, and meshlet_processor cargo feature for preprocessing meshes (again, more on how that works later) into the special meshlet-specific format the meshlet renderer uses.
+cargo feature for preprocessing meshes (again, more on how that works later) into the special meshlet-specific format the meshlet renderer uses.

-Enabling the meshlet feature unlocks a new module: bevy::pbr::experimental::meshlet.
+feature unlocks a new module: bevy::pbr::experimental::meshlet

-First step, add MeshletPlugin to your app:
+First step, add MeshletPlugin

 app.add_plugins(MeshletPlugin);

-Next, preprocess your Mesh into a MeshletMesh.
-Currently, this needs to be done manually via MeshletMesh::from_mesh() (again, you need the meshlet_processor feature enabled).
+feature enabled).
 This step is very slow, and should be done once ahead of time, and then saved to an asset file.
 Note that there are limitations on the types of meshes and materials supported, make sure to read the docs.

 I'm in the middle of working on an asset processor system to automatically convert entire glTF scenes, but it's not quite ready yet.
 For now, you'll have to come up with your own asset processing and management system.